Implementation of an Analytical Instrument

 Establish proper coding with accounts receivable

-To perfom a proper and successful implementation requires careful planning and a commitment by all persons affected by the new instrument.
-If a plan is carefully constructed in an orderly process, there will be less technical and communication issues and those that do arise will be able to be solved in an efficient manner.
+Proper and successful implementation requires careful planning and commitment by all persons affected by the new instrument.
+If a plan is carefully constructed in an orderly process, there will be fewer technical and communication issues, and those that do arise will be able to be solved efficiently.

-It is important to have the right people involved in the implementation process from the laboratory supervisor to the institution and/or laboratory's coding expert.
+It is essential to have the right people involved in the implementation process, from the laboratory supervisor to the institution and/or laboratory's coding expert.